Road has been defined as:

 The requirements for the classification of roads are incorporated in Part 5 Roads Act 1993.
 Before a road can be classified, consultation between the various road authorities must have occurred in compliance with the Act.

-The Minister may, by an order published in the Government Gazette, declare any public or private road as a Classified Road.
+The responsible Minister may, by an order published in the Government Gazette, declare any public or private road as a Classified Road.
 These include:

-• Main road A public road or any other road that passes through public open space and connects to another main road, a State highway, freeway, tollway or controlled access road see s.46 Roads Act 1993.
+- main road (a public road or any other road that is declared to be a main road and passes through public open space and connects to another main road, a highway (previously known as State Highways), freeway, tollway or controlled access road, see section 46 Roads Act 1993)

-• State highway A main road which is a principal avenue of road communication within the State see s.47 Roads Act 1993.
+- highway (a main road that is declared to be highway which is a principal avenue of road communication within the State, see section 47 Roads Act 1993)

-• Freeway A main road designed to facilitate the free and unhindered movement of motor traffic.
+- freeway (a main road that is declared to be a freeway and is designed to facilitate the free and unhindered movement of motor traffic.
 Motorways are included in this classification.
-All freeways are vested in fee simple in the RMS see s.48 Roads Act 1993.
+All freeways are vested in fee simple in Transport for NSW, see section 145(1) Roads Act 1993) and Schedule 1 Transport Administration Act 1988).
+The same applies for motorways)

-• Secondary road A public road which by carrying a substantial amount of through traffic, relieves a neighbouring main road of traffic - see s.50 Roads Act 1993.
+- secondary road (a public road that is declared to be a secondary road and which, by carrying a substantial amount of through traffic, relieves a neighbouring main road of traffic, see section 50 Roads Act 1993)

 Consents to road definition